• Skip to primary navigation

 • Mix things up and add some soft goats cheese to the dish isn't of Parmesan.

-If you’ve tried this or any other recipe on the blog then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this Pasta and Parma Ham recipe, let us know how you got on in the comments below.

 Recipe